A Unique Prototype – The Second Weems Made

 Weems hallmarked silver buckle

-The incredible all silver buckle from the second prototype piece made with a full complement of hallmarks.
+The incredible all silver buckle from the prototype piece features a full complement of hallmarks.

 Longines Weems ref 2106 Lindbergh ref 3210